A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

-Also, by the construction in \cite{S_extremal}, which extends the construction in \cite{Andjel} to an $L^2(\nu_\rho)$ process, we have that $L_n$ is a Markov $L^2(\nu_\rho)$ generator whose core can be taken as the space of all local $L^2(\nu_\rho)$ functions.
-[Indeed, in \cite{S_extremal}, a core of bounded Lipschitz functions is identified; however, since any local $L^2(\nu_\rho)$ function is a limit of bounded Lipschitz functions, and the formula \eqref{generator} is well defined and bounded for a local $L^2(\nu_\rho)$ function, by dominated convergence the core can be extended.]
-It follows that the measures $\{\nu_\rho: 0\leq \rho <\rho^*\}$ are invariant for the zero-range process.
+Also, by the construction in \cite{Sextremal}, which extends the construction in \cite{Andjel} to an $L^2(\nu_\rho)$ process, we have that $L_n$ is a Markov $L^2(\nu_\rho)$ generator whose core can be taken as the space of all local $L^2(\nu_\rho)$ functions.
+Indeed, in \cite{Sextremal}, a core of bounded Lipschitz functions is identified; however, since any local $L^2(\nu_\rho)$ function is a limit of bounded Lipschitz functions, and the formula \eqref{generator} is well defined and $L^2(\nu_\rho)$-bounded for a local $L^2(\nu_\rho)$ function, by dominated convergence the core can be extended.
+It follows that the measures $\{\nu_\rho\dvtx 0\leq\rho<\rho^*\}$ are invariant for the zero-range process.
 Also, (IM) holds as $\nu_\rho$ is a product measure whose marginal has some exponential moments.
-In addition, one can check that (EE) holds by Proposition \ref{2EE}.
+In addition, one can check that (EE) holds by Proposition~\ref{2EE}.

 We now address the spectral gap properties of the system.
-Since the measures are product measures, the gap does not depend on the outside variables $\xi$.
+Since the model interactions are range $0$, the gap does not depend on the outside variables $\xi$.
 However, the gap depends on $g$, as it should since $g$ controls the rate of jumps.
 We identify three types of rates for which a spectral gap bound has been proved.
+Let $\beta= k/(2\ell+1)^d$.